robinrodricks/FluentFTP/README.md

 - **ValidateCertificate** - Event is fired to validate SSL certificates.
 If this event is not handled and there are errors validating the certificate the connection will be aborted.

+- **PlainTextEncryption** - Disable encryption immediately after connecting with FTPS, using the CCC command.
+This is useful when you have a FTP firewall that requires plaintext FTP, but your server mandates FTPS connections. **Default:** false.

 ### Advanced Settings